 UCAS Calendar: Year 12

 - Autumn – Spring Term: Year 12 receive an introduction to how to research degree courses and universities and regular opportunities to do so through our tutorial programme.
 Unifrog is a good place to start; log-ins are provided to both current KTS students and their parents.
 The UCAS undergraduate search tool usually goes live in May with courses open for entry in September following graduation from KTS.
 Year 12 are encouraged throughout the year to reflect on and log their achievements and skills to date, in readiness for writing their personal statement in support of their university applications.
 The Aim Higher programme supports those students who are researching applications to highly-selective degree courses and universities.

-> - UCAS Convention at the University of Bedfordshire: Each year in June, Year 12 visits their local UCAS convention at the University of Bedfordshire, where UCAS experts, university and college representatives, and industry professionals are available to discuss post-18 options.
+- UCAS Convention: Each year in June, Year 12 visits a local UCAS convention, where UCAS experts, university and college representatives, and industry professionals are available to discuss post-18 options.

-> - Induction to Year 13: Year 12s are guided through the process of registering with UCAS during their induction to Year 13 at the end of June, in readiness for making their university applications.
+- Induction to Year 13: Year 12s are guided through the process of registering with UCAS during their induction to Year 13 at the end of June, in readiness for making their university applications.
 They receive information, advice and guidance on how to craft their personal statements from the Sixth Form team.
 Year 12s are encouraged to begin working on their personal statements over the Summer vacation and return to Year 13 with a first draft to show their tutor.
 Year 12s are encouraged to register for and attend university open days.

 - Progress Day: students should bring a first draft of their UCAS statement to their one-to-one appointment with their tutor on their first day back at school.

 - Mock interviews: students are guided through the process of writing a CV and covering letter before meeting for a mock interview with a local professional.